Patient education: Long-acting methods of birth control (Beyond the Basics)

 ●Copper-containing IUD (brand name: Paragard) (picture 1) prevents pregnancy by preventing sperm from reaching the fallopian tubes.
 The copper-containing IUD lasts for at least 10 years and is highly effective in preventing pregnancy; the pregnancy rate in women who use a copper-containing IUD is less than one percent in the first year of use (table 2).
 Some women who use a copper-containing IUD have heavier and longer menstrual periods.

 ●Levonorgestrel-releasing IUDs (brand names Mirena, Kyleena, Skyla, and Liletta) (picture 2) prevent pregnancy by thickening the cervical mucus and thinning the endometrium (the lining of the uterus).
 They also decrease menstrual bleeding and pain.
-Although IUDs can be removed at any time, the Mirena and Kyleena IUDs last for at least five years, and the Skyla and Liletta IUDs lasts for three years.
-Both are highly effective in preventing pregnancy; the pregnancy rate in women who use a levonorgestrel-releasing IUD is less than one percent in the first year of use (table 2).
+Although IUDs can be removed at any time, the Mirena and Kyleena IUDs can stay in place for up to five years, Liletta can stay in place for up to four years, and Skyla can stay in place for up to three years.
+All are highly effective in preventing pregnancy; the pregnancy rate in women who use a levonorgestrel-releasing IUD is less than one percent in the first year of use (table 2).
 Some women completely stop having menstrual periods while using a levonorgestrel-releasing IUD; this is not harmful and does not require treatment.
 Menstrual periods will return when the IUD is removed.

 Benefits — An IUD is an ideal method if you do not plan to become pregnant for at least one year (or longer) or you want a method that is highly effective and does not require daily or weekly attention.
 IUDs are also appropriate for women who do not want to or cannot use estrogen.